.NET

 Concurrency

 Session is safe for concurrent use.
-Multiple Tasks can call request methods on the same session at once, the underlying transport handles parallel dials.
+Multiple Tasks can call request methods on the same session at once, and the underlying transport handles parallel dials.

 using var s = new Session(preset: "chrome-146");